The Worst Mazda3 Model You Should Never Buy

 Japanese automaker Mazda is known for its zippy, sporty, efficient, and relatively affordable cars.
 The Mazda3 is one of its flagship vehicles, offering best-selling fuel economy and performance.
-But nothing is ever perfect, even with the Mazda3.
+However, nothing is ever perfect, even with the Mazda3 reliability and safety metrics.

-The worst Mazda3 model year of them all
+The 2007 Mazda3 is the worst model year of them all

 The most common Mazda3 complaints

-But a bad clutch isn’t the only thing to worry about.
-The 2010 Mazda3 also has 55 complaints in the interior accessories category, ranked by Car Complaints as the “worst problem category” overall.
-Just for the 2010 model year alone, 28 owners report their dashboard melting and 17 report broken seat brackets.
-Car Complaints finds that for all model years, the “most common Mazda3 interior accessories problems cost $400 to fix and occur at 55,000 miles.”
-Other interior accessories problems related to the vehicle across various model years include infotainment system complications and leather seat deterioration issues.
+However, a bad clutch isn’t the only thing to worry about.
+The 2010 Mazda3 also has 55 complaints in the Interior Accessories Problems category, as reported by Car Complaints.
+Just for the 2010 model year alone, 30 owners reported the issue of dashboard melting, and 17 reported broken seat brackets.
+Car Complaints finds that the most common Mazda3 interior accessories problems cost $140 to fix for all model years and occur at 58,450 miles.
+Other interior accessories problems related to the vehicle across different model years include infotainment system complications and leather seat deterioration issues.

 According to Mazda Problems, some owners also complain about issues related to the transmission.
-Around 10 percent of owner-reported complaints fall in the transmission category, including problems with gears grinding or whining at an average of anywhere between 20,000-55,000 miles.
+Around 15% of owner-reported complaints fall in the transmission category, including Mazda3 problems with gears grinding or whining at an average of 45,600 miles.

 Overall, Mazda produces dependable vehicles.
-RepairPal gives the Mazda3 (all model years) an overall, above-average reliability rating of four (out of five).
-Out of 36 compact car models, its reliability ranks it ninth-best.
-According to RepairPal, the sporty vehicle generally has “excellent ownership costs.”
+RepairPal gives the Mazda3 (all model years) an overall, above-average reliability rating of 4 (out of 5).
+Out of 36 compact car models, its reliability ranks it ninth-best, and the sporty vehicle generally has “excellent ownership costs.”

 Experts found that the average annual repair cost for Mazda3 owners is $433, nearly $100 less than the average for compact cars.
 Owners also typically bring their models in less frequently than other owners – around 0.3 times per year – with a lower probability of severe problems than with other compact cars.

-Consumer Reports gives the 2010-2018 Mazda3 model years an impressive reliability rating of either four or five (out of five), while the newest 2019 and 2020 models receive a more surprising rating of three.
-Nearly every model year receives Consumer Reports’ seal of recommendation.
+Consumer Reports gives the 2010-2018 and 2021 Mazda3 model years an impressive reliability rating of either 4 or 5 (out of 5).
+However, 2019, 2020, and 2022 model years received a more surprising rating of 3 (out of 5).
+Still, thanks to the car’s overall quality, nearly every Mazda3 model year received a Consumer Reports’ seal of recommendation.